Even though Ipoh is the third most populated city in Malaysia, there are surprisingly not many transport and tour services in Ipoh!

 Other Bus Routes To Take Note Of:

 The public bus system has routes that go past Ipoh Old Town.
-A few routes have stops close to cave temples and close to Qing Xin Ling Leisure and Cultural Village.
+A few routes have stops close to cave temples.

 But you’re much better off taking a taxi or Grab when travelling further than Ipoh Old Town!

-Because it is unlikely that the buses will stop directly at these locations.
-And thus, walking in the heat for 10 to 20 minutes is in order.
+Because the buses will not stop directly at these locations.
+And thus, walking in the heat for 10 to 20 minutes is not optional.

 Bus T33a, T33b, F101a, F101b – Lost World Of Tambun (from Ipoh Old Town)